Oracle Second-Generation Cloud Delivers Clinical Sequence Analysis in Under an Hour

 Ruzhu Chen

-Ruzhu is a master principal cloud architect in OCI AIML could engineering team with strong hands-on expertise in large AI/ML platform and application optimization.
-He has 20+ years’ experience in Life Science application development, enablement, and user support as previously IBM Lead Scientist and SME in Life Science global team.
-He holds a PhD in microbiology (molecular biology focus) and a master in computer science.
+Ruzhu is a master principal cloud architect in OCI's AIML cloud engineering team with strong hands-on expertise in large AI/ML platform and application optimization.
+He has 20+ years’ experience in Life Science application development, enablement, and user support previously as IBM Lead Scientist and SME in the Life Science global team.
+He holds a PhD in microbiology (molecular biology focus) and a master's in computer science.

 Dan Spellman

-Dan leads AI Cloud engagements globally for healthcare and life sciences at Oracle, as well as Oracle’s partnership with NVIDIA for HCLS.
-This aligns a life-long love of cutting-edge technology, with a passion for applying that to help transform healthcare and save lives.
-To discuss using AI/ML & Accelerated Computing (GPU compute) for your healthcare or life science organization, please email dan.spellman@oracle.com.
+Dan leads AI and OCI engagements for healthcare and life sciences at Oracle, including collaborations with partners such as NVIDIA.
+This aligns a life-long love of cutting-edge technology with a passion for applying that to help transform healthcare and save lives.

 Previous Post